Skip to main content

 • The funding should be enough to cover rent for all accounts related to the Warp Route, pay for transaction fees, and fund the ATA payer accounts (more on this below).
 For reference, the observed rent from one Hyperlane Warp Route account is 2.35 SOL on Solana and 0.025 ETH on Eclipse, so it's a good idea to fund the key with at least 5 SOL / 0.05 ETH.

-9. Deploy the warp route with warp-route deploy
+2. Deploy the warp route using the warp-route deploy subcommand from the rust/sealevel/client directory:

 info